namshi/jose/README.md

 use previous versions other than 1.0.2, 1.1.2, 2.0.3 as they are vulnerable to a security vulnerability.
 More info [here](http://tech.namshi.com/blog/2015/02/19/update-your-namshi-slash-jose-installations-as-a-security-vulnerability-was-found/).**

+## Using a custom encoder

+If, for some reason, you need to encode the token in a different way, you can inject any implementation of `Namshi\JOSE\Base64\Encoder` in a `JWS` instance.
+Likewise, `JWS::load()` accepts such an implementation as a second argument.

 ## Credits

 This library has been inspired by the